-To be eligible for health coverage through the Marketplace, you:
+To be eligible to enroll in health coverage through the Marketplace, you:

 If you have Medicare coverage, you’re not eligible to use the Marketplace to buy a health or dental plan.
 Learn more about Medicare and the Marketplace.

 U.S. citizens living in a foreign country for at least 330 days of a 12-month period are not required to get health insurance coverage for that 12-month period.
 If you're uninsured and living abroad under this definition, you qualify for a health insurance exemption.
 This means you don’t have to pay the fee that other uninsured people must pay.

 See question 12 on this IRS web page to learn more about the rules for people living abroad.